 Who completes it: The adult who knows the child best should complete the teacher version.
 This is usually the class teacher in primary and the form tutor in secondary.
 Teaching assistants who work closely with a child can also be informants.

-Staff time: At roughly five minutes per child, a class teacher can screen 30 pupils in approximately 2.5 hours.
+Staff time: At roughly five minutes per child, a class teacher can screen 30 learners in approximately 2.5 hours.
 Build this into directed time or provide cover to protect staff from additional workload pressure.
 Use the SENCO annual calendar to plan screening windows that do not clash with other assessment demands.

 Common Mistakes When Using the SDQ